Teachers already have access to many data sources and platforms, but they often need to manually combine information for instructional planning.

 I believe that Rally will be critical in further understanding the stories of our students.
 It provides teachers that opportunity to create that classroom community and to build upon the values and attributes our students already have and to capitalize on it for them, and with them.
 So I think teachers will be able to see all the assets that our students bring to school and understand their struggles.

-If your school district or state education agency is interested in making the Rally Analytics Platform available to your educators, reach out to email@example.com to see a demo of the platform and learn more about how you can participate.
+If your school district or state education agency is interested in making the Rally Analytics Platform available to your educators, reach out to firstname.lastname@example.org to schedule a guided demo of the platform and learn more about how you can participate.